 When I first began the practice of natural health for myself, it was all about physical health—I was not consciously experiencing any emotional issues that detracted from living my life well, just a host of physical problems that were bothering me.
-Though not carrying any medical label that would spell alarm in general, the increasing incidence and severity of sinus problems, migraines, chronic constipation and its related symptoms such as stiffness in the neck and headache in the back of the head, and the unpredictable spasmodic attacks that would temporarily paralyze my body from hips to the shoulders, rendering me practically invalid and immobile for three to five days at a time were my main sources of concern.
-And successfully overcoming and eliminating all these problems led to my leaving my lucrative university research and teaching position in the department of Psychology in the United States and start sharing my experience and knowledge hitherto gained with friends.
-That was the start of my subsequent practice as educator, consultant and coach in Natural Health.
-The subject of physical health is dealt with in the article, The Natural Road to Physical Health.
+Though not carrying any medical label that would spell alarm in general, the increasing incidence and severity of a host of chronic ailments were becoming serious sources of concern: sinus problems, migraines, chronic constipation and its related symptoms such as stiffness in the neck and headache in the back of the head, and the unpredictable spasmodic attacks that would temporarily paralyze my body from hips to the shoulders, rendering me practically invalid and immobile for three to five days at a time.
+But God's grace, ever present, works in mysterious ways.
+How these issues were resolved in my life is described in detail in the article The Natural Road to Physical Health.

 During the early part of this self-made career, my focus was purely on physical health and the diet that enabled recovery from any disease.
 And the Higher Power ensured that the early cases were such that they could benefit and recover from such a diet plan alone.
 After establishing the validity of this way of physical healing in accordance with Nature’s design, however, the people who came to me with their physical problems presented me with more of a challenge—the changes in diet alone did not work.
 It soon became evident to me that there were deep-seated emotional/psychological issues that were blocking the road to recovery from a physical treatment of the body alone, even though the people came to consult with me for their physical problems.
 Thus started a new avenue of self-directed research that uncovered specific pathways in the body-mind connection and became the basis of subsequent workshops and talks devoted to the topic.
 In this article I outline the essentials of emotional health and how we achieve it using the principles of graceful healing.